-Welcome to Celtic Civilisation at Ollscoil na Gaillimhe, University of Galway
+Welcome to Celtic Civilisation at University of Galway

-Celtic Civilisation is the study of the legacy of the Celts in the world, from the earliest times when we first encounter them in the writings of the ancient Greeks and Romans, right down to the perceptions and beliefs about the Celts which prevail in modern times.
+Celtic Civilisation examines the legacy of the Celts in the world, from the earliest times right down to the modern period.

-As part of this programme, we examine the formation of the peoples and nations of Ireland, Northern and Western Britain and France during the early Middle Ages and consider the various representations of Celts in western Europe from the early-modern period onwards.
+In this degree programme, we examine the formation of the peoples and nations of Ireland, Northern and Western Britain and France during the early Middle Ages, and consider the various representations of Celts in western Europe from the early-modern period until today.

 In short, Celtic Civilisation examines the history, archaeology, languages, literatures, mythologies and cultures of these peoples through the centuries.